juhasev/sample-ninja-help/redemptions.md

 **SUCCESS** Funds have been credited to the recipient’s account.

-**FAILED** This payout request has failed, so funds were not deducted from the sender’s account.
+**FAILED** This payout request has failed, Redemption cost was refunded to the panelist.

 **PENDING** Your payout request was received and will be processed.